 [4.47.
 Repealed in Gazette 8 Mar 2002 p.
 986.]

-4.48 Industrial robots, etc.
+4.48 Industrial robots etc.

 A person who, at a workplace, is an employer, the main contractor, a self-employed person, a person having control of the workplace or a person having control of access to the workplace must ensure that —